Anna Hastings: Reception

 Inevitably there were some observers who assumed similarities between Anna Hastings and Katharine Graham, publisher of The Washington Post.
 This supposition resurfaces occasionally, as when Roger Kaplan, writing for the Policy Review in 1999, called Anna Hastings a "transparent attack," adding:

 However, there is no evidence Graham herself saw any such similarities or perceived the novel as critical of herself or her newspaper.
 Like most reviewers at the time, Barkham noted that "Washington is in fact graced by an influential woman newspaper publisher, but she is quite unlike Anna.
 Drury in fact makes a point of introducing her and her paper into his narrative."
 The two publishers, real and fictional, would again be referenced in Drury's 1983 novel Decision.

 Though Allen Drury portrayed equal rights for all Americans, including women, as an essential political goal in all of his novels, he was of a generation that came of age in the 1930s and his language can sound condescending to modern sensibilities.
 John Maxwell Hamilton reflected this perception when he called Anna Hastings "mean spirited about what was then budding feminism" in his 2000 book Casanova Was a Book Lover.
 He quoted Allen Drury's dedication of Anna Hastings as illustrative of his point:

+Series

-SeriesAnna Hastings takes place in a separate timeline from the Advise and Consent series, and was followed in 1979 by Mark Coffin, U.S.S., Drury's next modern political novel.
+Anna Hastings takes place in a separate timeline from the Advise and Consent series, and was followed in 1979 by Mark Coffin, U.S.S., Drury's next modern political novel.
 Though Hastings does not appear in this novel, she is a minor character in The Hill of Summer (1981) and The Roads of Earth (1984), the two sequels to Mark Coffin, U.S.S..